Cuenca and the Southern Sierra

 As you head south down the Panamericana from the central highlands, the snowcapped peaks and rumbling volcanoes give way to a softer, gentler landscape of lower elevations and warmer, drier climates.
 Ecuador’s southern sierra was until recently a very isolated part of the country, with some of the most rewarding and beautiful pockets of Ecuador tucked away here.

-Also in this region
+Within this region

 About an hour south of Quito is the Cotopaxi National Park, which surrounds the world’s highest active volcano.
 Near the eastern flank of the park are some large haciendas whose annual cattle round-ups are an attraction for intrepid riders.
 There are also several important markets, such as Saquisilí, Pujilí and Zumbahua. »»